 Her Master thesis has been published as a Spanish book entiled El camino de María Magdalene (RBA, 2008).
 This text explores the long exegetical path that the figure of saint Mary Magdalene has performed from the beginnings of Christianity until the publication of The Da Vinci Code (2003).
 Particular attention is paid to contemporary interpretations of Mary Magdalene and its relationship with the feminist spirituality movement.

 Anna has been a chercheure associée of the Groupe de Sociologie Politique et Morale, École des Hautes Études en Sciences Sociales, Paris until the dissolution of this laboratoire in 2013.
 She has been a Visiting Scholar at the anthropology department of Stanford University in 2010, at the Robert Schuman Center for Advanced Studies of the European University Institute (Florence) in 2013, at the Institut de Sciences Sociales des Religions Contemporaines of the University of Lausanne in 2014 and at the Sociology department of the University of Trento (Italy) in 2016.

 Encounters of Body and Soul in Contemporary Religious Practices; Anthropological Reflections (Berghahn Books, EASA series)

-Gender and Power in Contemporary Spirituality: Ethnographic Approaches, the volume Anna co-edited with Kim Knibbe has recently been published as part of the Routledge Studies in Religion Series.
+Gender and Power in Contemporary Spirituality: Ethnographic Approaches, as part of the Routledge Studies in Religion Series.